gryadka/js/README.md

 to invoke the `changeQuery` api; however if all the requests affecting the same `key` land on the same endpoint then the distinguished proposer optimization kicks in and the requests run twice faster.

-Gryadka is based on remote interactions which significantly differ from local interactions - instead of having two possible outcomes of an operation it has three: 'success', 'failure' and 'unknown'.
+Gryadka is based on remote interactions.
+Remote interactions significantly differ from local - instead of having two possible outcomes of an operation it has three: 'success', 'failure' and 'unknown'.
 The latter may be returned when an operation timeouts and the true outcome is unknown.